-17.1.
+- 17.1.
 Parent/carers with any issues regarding the SEND policy or the provision made for their child are urged to raise their concerns at the earliest opportunity.
 In the first instance, parent/carers should speak to their academy SENCO.
-If parent/carers feel their child's needs are still not being met they should make an appointment to see the Principal or SEND governor.

-If concerns are still unresolved parent/carers may wish to use the local Information, Advice and Support Service for Special Educational Needs and Disability (see the Contacts and Responsibilities http://www.ormistonsirstanleymatthewsacademy.co.uk/wp-content/uploads/2019/07/OAT-SEND-Policy-2019.pdf (Appendix 1) on the academy website) or engage with the procedures explained in the OAT complaints policy.
-Ormiston Sir Stanley Matthews Complaints Policy can be found at http://www.ormistonsirstanleymatthewsacademy.co.uk/wp-content/uploads/2019/07/OAT-SEND-Policy-2019.pdf (Appendix 1) on the academy website) or engage with the procedures explained in the OAT complaints policy.
-Ormiston Sir Stanley Matthews Complaints Policy can be found at http://www.ormistonsirstanleymatthewsacademy.co.uk/wp-content/uploads/2019/05/Complaints-policy-Trust-approved.pdf
+If parent/carers feel their child's needs are still not being met they should make an appointment to see the Principal or SEND governor. - 17.2.
+If concerns are still unresolved parent/carers may wish to use the local Information, Advice and Support Service for Special Educational Needs and Disability (see the Contacts and Responsibilities Home SENDIASS (sendiass-stoke.co.uk)on the academy website) or engage with the procedures explained in the OAT complaints policy: Complaints-February-2023.pdf (ormistonsirstanleymatthewsacademy.co.uk)